Harp Mastery® Certified Coaching

 Harp Mastery® Certified Coaching is more than just harp lessons.
 Your certified master coach provides you with personalized strategies, systems and support, giving you the confidence you need to play the music you want the way you want.

 Registration for our next coaching session will open April 8th.

 Join our "First to Know" list to gain access to registration just a little bit earlier than everyone else.
 This will help ensure you don't miss out on a spot!
 Plus, when you join our "First to Know" list you'll receive a free PDF download!Be the "First to Know"

 Schedule a Call.

 You're ready to get started!
-Schedule your video Planning Call with me.
-We will enroll you in the program, identify your harp goals and plan your path to harp happiness.
+Schedule your video Planning Call with Anne to identify your harp goals and plan your path to harp happiness.

-I'll help you choose the perfect teacher for you from our roster of certified Harp Mastery® teachers.
-Then you and I will meet with your teacher, and together we will create your personalized plan.
+Anne will help you choose the perfect coach for you from our roster of certified Harp Mastery® coaches.
+Then you will meet with your new coach to create your personalized plan.